Frequently Asked Questions About Police Interrogations

 Do the police have the right to take a bodily sample without permission?

 Generally, No. Law enforcement must obtain a search warrant.
 However, the Fifth Amendment right against self-incrimination applies to communication and does not prohibit the police from collecting physical bodily evidence, i.e. blood samples, hair samples.
 I would refuse a bodily sample based on “no search warrant.”
+Please know that a refusal to submit to a breathe, urine or blood sample after a DWI arrest will result in an automatic 1 year suspension of your driver’s license.

 The best advice I can give every client is Do Not Speak To The Police!